 Measures taken by airlines

 Airlines promise to sanitize aircraft after each flight, replacing air filters more often and equipping crews with gloves, masks and protective coveralls.
-Obviously, there will be hygiene products on board - antibacterial soap and antibacterial wet wipes.
+Obviously, on board will be hygiene products - antibacterial soap and antibacterial wet wipes.

 Emirates has decided to test passengers for COVID-19 before boarding.
 Qatar Airways was interested in starting passenger testing.
 There will probably be other airlines.

 I noticed that there is another rule proposed by some airlines: passengers would no longer be allowed with hand luggage on the plane, except for handbags, laptop bags / photo-video equipment, baby bags.
 That makes us think.
 Can someone explain to us "why this rule?".